 Tara Ammons Cohen doesn't feel like a celebrity.

-She didn’t look like one Monday, dressed in the bright yellow pants and formless shirt of a woman detainee sitting inside a small white-washed interview room at the Northwest Detention Center in Tacoma.
+She didn’t look like one Monday, dressed in the bright yellow pants and formless shirt of a detainee sitting inside a small white-washed interview room at the Northwest Detention Center in Tacoma.

 Her only “jewelry” was the plastic identification bracelet she has worn on her left wrist for more than 17 months.